neemchand/ec2-api/readme.md

 ## Ec2-api

-This app is created to list and create new Ec2 instances/IAM Roles/groups on aws so that developers do not need to login to aws console and learn about their service setup methods.
+This app is created to list and create new Ec2 instances/IAM Roles/groups on aws by using aws php sdk so that developers do not need to login to aws console and learn about their service setup methods.
 User can create new severs on aws ec2/IAM with click of a button.